fpagliughi/sockpp/README.md

 The library is reaching a stable API, and is on track for a 1.0 release in the near future.
 Until then, there may be a few more breaking changes, but hopefully those will be fewer than we have seen so far.

+On that note, despite being recently refactored and re-versioned at 0.x, earlier implementations of this library have been in use on production systems since ~2003, particularly with remote, embedded Linux data loggers.
+Things that we now call IoT gateways and edge devices.
+It can be counted on to be reliable.

 To keep up with the latest announcements for this project, follow me at:

 **Twitter:** [@fmpagliughi](https://twitter.com/fmpagliughi)

+If you're using this library, tweet at me or send me a message, and let me know how you're using it.
+I'm always curious to see where it's wound up!

+## Unreleased Features in this Branch

+The next release will mainly target bug fixes and numerous small features that had been overlooked previously.

+- `stream_socket` cloning.
+- Fixed bug in Windows socket cloning.
+- Example of multi-threaded client sharing a socket using `clone()`.
+- Set and get socket options using template types.
+- Fixed bug in Windows `socket::last_error_string`.
+- Some more unit tests

 ## New in v0.6